robynheslop/project-2/README.md

 * [Questions](#questions)

 ## Installation
 To use this application locally, be sure to have NODE.js and MySQL installed on your local machine.
 Clone the files.
 Open the directory and run `npm install` to install dependencies.
-You will require API keys for Spoonacular and AWS, and store these keys in a .env file in main directory, along with your MySQL user/database information.
+You will require API keys for Spoonacular and one AWS S3 bucket configured along with a AWS bucket access key, and store these keys in a env file in main directory, along with your MySQL user/database information.

 Alternatively, you can use this application through [Heroku](https://fast-reaches-40282.herokuapp.com/).